ABorden23/UFOs/README.md

 ## Overview:

-A client names Dana would like us to provide an in-dephth analysis of UFO sightings using a filter search.
+A client named Dana would like us to provide an in-dephth analysis of UFO sightings using a filter search.

 Using JavaScript we have created an HTML webpage using bootstrap/css compenents to modify the appearance of the website.